XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Introduction

-In this work, we aim to integrate the valuable unclicked item sequences with clicked ones as complete user behaviors into SR models' input to enhance the model performance.
-Though it is novel in SR, prior works~\cite{ding2019reinforced,ijcai2020-349,ouyang2019deep,zhao2018recommendations} explore for the general recommendations.
-Compared with SR, they focus on quite different tasks~(\ie matrix factorization~\cite{ding2019reinforced}, reinforcement recommender~\cite{zhao2018recommendations} or click-through rate prediction~\cite{ouyang2019deep,ijcai2020-349}) and specially show different settings such as task definition, training/test sample construction and evaluation.
+In this work, we aim to integrate the valuable unclicked item sequences with clicked ones as complete user behaviors into SR models' input to enhance performances of sequential deep matching.
+Though it is novel in SR, prior works~\cite{ding2019reinforced,ijcai2020-349,zhao2018recommendations} explore for the general recommendations.
+Compared with SR, they focus on quite different tasks~(\ie matrix factorization~\cite{ding2019reinforced}, reinforcement recommender~\cite{zhao2018recommendations} or click-through rate prediction~\cite{ijcai2020-349}) and specially show different settings such as task definition, training/test sample construction and evaluation.
 Besides, their modelings of unclicked sequences remain at the feature level without complex interactions with clicked ones.
-It is believable that clicked and unclicked behaviors affect each other~\cite{wang2018modeling}.
+It is believable that clicked and unclicked behaviors affect each other.
 Naturally we start to think about effectively incorporating them together from the model level.
-Firstly, we derive three important characteristics observed from real-life cases. \textbf{1)}~As introduced, it is obvious that unclicked items reflect users' dislikes to some extent compared with clicked ones as shown in Figure~\ref{fig:my_label}(A). \textbf{2)}~On the other hand, this kind of items are not those that users particularly dislike compared with a random recommended item.
+Firstly, we derive two important characteristics observed from real-life cases. \textbf{1)}~As introduced, it is obvious that unclicked items reflect users' dislikes to some extent compared with clicked ones as shown in Figure~\ref{fig:my_label}(A). \textbf{2)}~On the other hand, this kind of items are not those that users particularly dislike compared with a random recommended item.
 The skipped unclicked items can be seen as an \textit{intermediate feedback} between clicked and random recommended items.
 Because a modern RS recommends items in which users are probably interested by personalized algorithms.
 Users choose to skip items possibly due to many other complex factors, such as price of items displayed nearby, seasonal nature of items or hot consumer trends.
 Illustrated in Figure~\ref{fig:my_label}(B), all of these items impressed to users at least partly conform to users’ preference, but the user only select a few of them to click.
-Those unclicked items obviously are not random items. \textbf{3)}~Clicked item sequences could contain some noises that belong to unclicked items.
-The model should be designed to help \textit{denoise} in the clicked sequences with the help of unclicked ones.
+Those unclicked items obviously are not random items.